htrc/torchlite-hackathon/docs/agenda.md

 **7:00:** Symposium at Houlihan’s *(optional social time)*

 ## Wednesday, May 22, 2024
 Meals are taking place in the Chancellor Ballroom.
-The ballroom, along with smaller rooms will be available for group work/hacking until 11pm.
+The ballroom, along with smaller rooms (Innovation, Excellence, and Loyalty) will be available for group work/hacking until 11pm.

 **7:00 - 8:30:** Breakfast
 **8:00 - 9:00:** Welcome, logistics for the day